FASCISM IN

 The World Dominance Plot - Eurasia : The Grand Chessboard

-(a book by Zbigniew Brzezinski)
+(a book by Zbigniew Brzezinski).

 .

-- John Kaminski - Taken from "'Power Hour' blocks Kaminski at last minute" at
+- John Kaminski - Taken from "'Power Hour' blocks Kaminski at last minute"

 http://www.worldnewsstand.net/04/John_Kaminski/3.htm